jamiedel818/proc-exporter/README.md

 For later with prometheus https://signoz.io/guides/why-does-prometheus-consume-so-much-memory/

+Note as of 10/25/25
+- wrote the meminfo parser and tests.
+Is to think how I want to take the data and output them as prometheus metrics.
+- Make it so the program takes a path to the proc directory and then file names are used by collectors.
+- I want introduce the collection logic. eg, scan every X seconds.
+Aquire the lock to write, scan, update data, release the lock.
+Probably in its own goroutine
+- Implement HTTP server logic. `/metrics`.
+When request comes in, grab the lock to read, return the data in prometheus format, release the lock.
+- Add in some config values in the form of env vars. eg `SCAN_FREQUENCY`, `PROC_DIRECTORY_PATH`.
+- Add some basic logging.

 Step 1.
 - learn about the proc files I am interested in and how to understand their contents.